niser93/SmartContractToolAnalysis/ReadMe.md

 It uses symbolic execution, SMT solving and taint analysis to detect a variety of security vulnerabilities.

 ## Experiment description
+We performed experiments on flatten solidity code, i.e. solidity files in which we had substituted imports with whole files.
 We performed several experiments with different input parameters.
 In particular, we set 3 parameters: strategy, max-depth and timeout